IanW6374/homebridge-dynamicAPI/README.md

 </p>

-# homebridge-plugin-garage
+# homebridge-dynamicAPI

-This is a Homebridge dynamic platform plugin which exposes a garage door accessory and light accessories through a remote API.
+This is a Homebridge dynamic platform plugin which exposes light and garage door remote accessories through a remote API.

 ### Features: